jeremyaboyd/Stagecraft/blog.md

 I'm getting ADHD sidetracked.
 I'm back on the language, and realized `ON START` makes no sense.
 It should be `ON NEW` as it is specific to starting a new game.
 But by doing that, I'd need to probably also add `ON LOAD` and `ON SAVE` but those feel less useful, so maybe I don't?

 Either way, I should change the sample game to `ON NEW` and possibly narrate an introduction.

+## Day 3

+**3:18PM**

+After spending 8 hours in front of a computer today, already, I've decided to spend another 4-5 hours working on this stupid idea.
+I'm definitely not having a bad day.

+Things I want to get completed, and if I don't I will scream:

+1. Finish the language specification
+2. Have Claude write the GUI terminal looking thing.
+3. Start building the interpreter: called "Stagecraft Director" - doesn't need to be completed, just started.
+I'll scream if I don't start it!